rforbiodatascience24/group_23_project/README.md

 s243057 natalianajuch1

-## How to download the dataset we used
+## How to obtain the dataset we used
+pip install kagglehub

 import kagglehub

 path = kagglehub.dataset_download("uciml/breast-cancer-wisconsin-data")

-print("Path to dataset files:", path)